GRAPHISOFT/bimcloud-api/README.md

 # About

-Demo is about a simple worklfow that tries to get over all operations required to upload, download and delete a file to an arbitrary path.
+Demo is about a simple worklfow that tries to get over all operations required to upload, download and delete a file to an arbitrary path of a BIMcloud server.

 Please refer to **lib/workflow.py** source code and its comments for detailed information.